 Under the "debtor accounting system", only the finance charges earned by the lessor during a year of assessment are to be reflected as "gross income".
-It follows that in such a case a lessor will not be allowed the allowances in respect of leased assets.
+It follows that in such a case a lessor will not be allowed the allowances for leased assets.

-This policy is, however, withdrawn in respect of any asset let under an agreement entered into during any year of assessment commencing on or after 1 March 2010.
+This policy is, however, withdrawn for any asset let under an agreement entered into during any year of assessment commencing on or after 1 March 2010.